GlobeletJS/chunked-queue/README.md

 The supplied `newTask` object may have the following properties:
-- `newTask.chunks` (REQUIRED): An array of zero-argument functions, in the order at which they are to be run
+- `newTask.chunks` (REQUIRED): An array of zero-argument functions, in the order in which they are to be called.
+NOTE: These are assumed to be *synchronous*
 - `newTask.getPriority` (OPTIONAL): A method that when called, returns a priority number for this task.
 Lower priority numbers will be run first.
   If not supplied, this task will be given a constant priority of 0.